 August-2017, We cousins planned for Sariska tiger reserve and Bhangarh fort.
 As Sariska reserve is 6hrs from our home so we planned to leave early morning on the next day so as to reach Sariska at noon time.

 Table of contents

 - Pandupole Hanuman temple

 So at 06:00 AM on the next day, we left for Sariska tiger reserve and Bhangarh fort.
 At 12:15 or something like that we reached Sariska.

-He told us that Safari is closed every year from Jul-sept.
+And at that point, we came to know that Safari is closed every year from Jul-sept.
 It was a little disheartening for us, but was our mistake only as we should have searched for this.